Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Explicit treatment of external work storage

-Finally, let us show that our optimal work extraction turns the disordered energy of the heat baths to the ordered energy of the work storage.
-In order to assess the quality of the energy loss and the energy gains during $U_{f_{n}}$, we evaluate the order of the ratios of the entropy difference to the energy difference in the respective systems $H$, $L$, and $E_{E_{X}}$.
-We define the entropy-energy ratios $A_{H}$, $A_{L}$ and $A_{E_{X}}$ as follows;
+\Label{s4-4} The three requirements (A)--(C) in Section \ref{s4-1} for an FQ work extraction ${\cal F}$ are not enough for quantum heat engine because we need to care the quality of the energy gain in the external work storage.
+To assess the quality, we evaluate the order of the ratios of the entropy difference to the energy difference in the external storage $E$.
+So, we define the entropy-energy ratio $A({\cal F})$ as